 But that’s when the excuses start.
 The first one is almost universally ‘I can’t afford it’, ‘Backpacking is expensive’, ‘I have all my bills to pay’!
 I have heard these so many times they have lost all meaning to me.

 We all have bills to pay, we all have money worries.
-I have the exact same mortgages and bills as the rest of you, yet I can still manage to grab my backpack and head off into the sunset, and if I can do it, you can too.
+I have the exact same mortgage and bills as the rest of you, yet I can still manage to grab my backpack and head off into the sunset, and if I can do it, you can too.

 There is nothing special about me.
 I haven’t won the lottery, I don’t have some fancy job in the city with a huge expense account and I certainly haven’t found an old pocket watch in a frying pan in the garage.
 I’m not some secret billionaire playboy either (I wish I was)!
-In my day job I’m a staff nurse, and I certainly don’t earn huge windfall bonuses for saving lives the way a banker does for playing with pretend money on the stock market.
+In my day job I’m a nurse, and I certainly don’t earn huge windfall bonuses for saving lives the way a banker does for playing with pretend money on the stock market.
 I’m just an average guy on an average wage, nothing more, nothing less.

 So how can I afford to spend months away at a time every year?
 How have I been able to take huge chunks of time off over the past decade and more to swan off to far flung corners of the world?